 I’m a drag performer and I want to join DQSH!

 Reach out to your nearest DQSH chapter!
-In regions that already have a DQSH chapter, we ask all potential performers and venues to work with organize so we’re collaborating rather than competing.
-If you don’t have one near you, read our guidelines and contact firstname.lastname@example.org to set up your own chapter!
+In regions that already have a DQSH chapter, we ask all potential performers and venues to work with existing chapters so we’re collaborating rather than competing.
+If you don’t have a chapter near you, contact firstname.lastname@example.org to receive info about setting up your own event.

 I’m a book author or publisher.
-Can I send you copies of my book to read at DQSH?
+Can you read my book at DQSH?